-As differences in root growth between the two parent lines were mainly driven by cell elongation, we hypothesized that it might be linked to genes that are expressed in the root tip.
-We therefore profiled gene expression using RNAseq in the primary root tip (2 cm apex) of inbred lines ICML-IS 11155 (slow growth) and SL2 (fast growth).
-Reads were mapped to the coding DNA sequences (CDSs) predicted in the reference genome (Varshney et al., 2017) for expression analyses.
-1778 genes showed significant differences in gene expression between the two contrasted lines using three combined statistical tests (EdgeR, DESeq, and DESeq2, p-value <0.01).
-Unexpectedly, a large proportion of the reads (31.48% in average in the six RNAseq experiments) did not map to predicted genes on the reference genome.
+As differences in root growth between the two parent lines was mainly driven by cell elongation, we hypothesized that it might be linked to genes that are expressed in the root tip.
+We therefore profiled gene expression using RNAseq in the primary root tip (2 cm apex) of inbred lines ICML-IS 11155 (slow growth) and SL 2 (fast growth).
+Reads were mapped to the CDSs predicted in the reference genome [13] for expression analyses.
+1778 genes showed significant differences in gene expression between the two contrasted lines using three combined statistical tests (EdgeR, DESeq et DESeq2, p-value < 0.01).
+Unexpectedly, a large proportion of the reads (31,48% in average in the 6 RNAseq experiments) did not map to predicted genes on the reference genome.
 When further analyzed, 15.15% of the unmapped reads (with no correspondence to predicted CDS) were found not to match the reference genome.
-These might correspond either to unsequenced regions or to genotype-specific genomic regions that are not present in the reference line.
+These might correspond either to unsequenced regions or to genotype -specific genomic regions that are not present in the reference line.
 The remaining unmapped reads corresponded to either rRNA and tRNA genes (40.28% of the unmapped reads) or to non-annotated genes or non-coding RNAs (44.57% of the unmapped reads).
-Hence, our transcriptomics analysis identified genes that are differentially expressed in the root tip eLife Research article
+Hence, our transcriptomics analysis identified genes that are differentially expressed in the root tip of inbred lines ICML-IS 11155 and SL 2 but revealed that some genes expressed in root tips are not annotated in the current version of the pearl millet genome.